 - if the plant is EMAS registered, the control results are published upon formalization of the “Environmental Declaration”;

-- publishing annual data compared to legally established limits and regulatory limits in the Group’s Sustainability Report.
+- publishing annual data, compared to regulatory limits and authorized limits, in the Group’s Sustainability Report.

-Since 2015 the website also provides the data of Padua and Trieste, in the same format (half hour average updated in real time).
+Since 2015 the website also provides the data of the Padua and Trieste plants, in the same format (half hour average updated in real time).

-Lastly, from 2018 on, average annual data on periodic self-checks on metals and organic micropollutants will also be available for all plants.
+Lastly, from 2018 on, average annual data on periodic self-checks on metals and organic micropollutants has also been available for all plants.

 Increasing usage of telepresence

-Monitoring of air and water compartments for the site, over the entire area continued, with the frequency agreed with the regulators.
-At the same time, in addition to the analyses currently performed by companies at the job-sites, the Quality, Safety and Environment Department continued monitoring, focusing on the impacts that the job-sites could have on the health of workers at the corporate office.
+The environmental reclamation of the area has been carried out by excavating and removing the historical landfill and contaminated soil and, where applicable, by treating the soil and groundwater with ISCO methods.
+For all the phases of soil reclamation, ARPAE verified compliance with the objectives set by the project with reference to the work carried out and, as a result of these checks, it was possible to start the urban planning works for the construction of green areas, new roads and new internal parking lots.
+During the works, monitoring of the air and water environmental media for the site continued over the entire area, with the frequency agreed with the regulators.
+At the same time, in addition to the analyses currently performed by companies at the job-sites, the Quality, Safety and Environment Department continued monitoring, focusing on the impacts that the job-sites could have had on the health of workers at the corporate office.